karsharma10/AppliedDataScience/README.md

 ## Document-classification
 - Using transfer learning on BERT to classify documents into categories.
-Freezing the encoder layer and training the classifier layer.
+Freezing the encoder layer and training the classifier layer, due to data limitations.
 ```mermaid
 graph TD;
     Aws-Textract-->Data-Preprocessing --> Train-Custom-BERT-Model --> Inference-Classifier-Model;